alexliu0121/alexliu0121/README.md

 - 👋 Hi, I’m @alexliu0121
 - 👀 I’m interested in coding, guitar, NLP, DL and ML.
-- 🌱 I’m currently pursuing my Master's Degree in Natural Language Processing(Computer Science) at UCSC
+- 🌱 I recently graduated with a Master’s degree in Natural Language Processing(Computer Science) at University of California, Santa Cruz(UCSC)
+- 💼 I'm now a Volunteer NLP Software Developer at UC Santa Cruz, working under Professor Ian Lane on the CruzChat platform
 - 📫 How to reach me, email: alexliu0121@gmail.com

 <!---